Vegas Vacation: Filming

-John Hughes did not return for Vegas Vacation, as he did not have any further National Lampoon stories to adapt, as he had with the original Vacation and Christmas Vacation.
-He also had shown dissatisfaction with how the series had essentially turned into a star vehicle for Chevy Chase and noted that Warner Bros. had never even told him that they were making the movie, only hearing about it by reading a trade magazine.
-When approached by disappointed fans, Hughes insisted that he "had nothing to do with it!"

-Filming was initially scheduled to begin in Las Vegas in April 1996.
-Filming was later scheduled to begin on May 29, 1996.
-Most of the filming was expected to be done in southern Nevada, while approximately 10 days of work was planned for studios in southern California.
-Filming in Las Vegas was expected to last two and a half months.
-Filming at Hoover Dam was underway in June 1996.
-One scene involved Chase's stunt double, John Robotham, swinging from a rope and slamming into the face of the dam.
+The film was primarily shot on location in Las Vegas, where filming began on June 4, 1996.
+Production was expected to last two and a half months there, with approximately 10 days of filming also planned for studios in southern California.

+Filming at Hoover Dam took place during the first month of shooting.
+One scene involved Chase's stunt double, John Robotham, swinging from a rope and slamming into the dam face.
 Film crews did several takes of the scene, which involved Robotham being attached to a series of ropes and bolts 637 feet above the dam's power plant.
 Later that month, filming took place at Las Vegas' Chapel of the Bells, where the film's producer Jerry Weintraub and his wife Jane Morgan were married in the mid-1960s.
-Weintraub appears in the film as "Gilly from Philly", the gambler who befriends Rusty.
+Weintraub also appears in the film as "Jilly from Philly".

 Extensive footage was shot at The Mirage resort; owner Steve Wynn closed portions of the property to allow for filming, which included the resort's diving dolphins and its Siegfried & Roy show.
 Chase filmed scenes involving the show's tigers in July 1996.
+Filming also took place on soundstages at the Las Vegas Video Sound Film Production Center, which included the interior of Eddie's trailer; exterior filming took place at Jean Dry Lake.

+Wayne Newton, who plays a fictionalized version of himself, requested a change to the script to help preserve his public image.
+Originally, Newton was to tell Ellen that he wants her to become a "Newton broad," to which she asks for clarification.
+According to Newton, "my answer to that was written in the script 'A nose job, a boob job and a butt job.'
+And then I was to walk over to a wall and pull a string and a curtain opens up and there are 200 women who have had those particular things done.
+And so I went to the director and said, 'Listen, this won't work.
+It's pushing the envelope'".

-Filming also took place on soundstages at the Las Vegas Video Sound Film Production Center.
-Scenes were also shot at Casa de Shenandoah, the home of entertainer Wayne Newton.
-Other filming locations included the MGM Grand Las Vegas, the Klondike Hotel and Casino, O'Sheas Casino, the Neon Museum, and Fremont Street Experience.
+Newton's real home, Casa de Shenandoah, was among the filming locations.
+Others included the MGM Grand resort, the Klondike Hotel and Casino, O'Sheas Casino, a neon sign storage lot owned by YESCO, and the Fremont Street Experience.

-Nichols and Embry became the fourth different set of actors to play the Griswold children, Audrey and Rusty.
-This fact is referenced early in the film when Clark Griswold comments that he hardly recognizes his children anymore.